 Understand the nature, structure and scope of Social Science.
-Develop an appreciation of the role and significance of Social Nation and in Social reconstruction.
-Develop understanding of interrelationship between different areas, History, Geography, Civics, Economics and Sociology in the context of development of Nation and Society. understanding and skills using different strategies for teaching social science at school stage.
-Develop understanding of various strategies and the need to involve students in various group activities to promote COoperative learning.Develop understanding of the concept and practice of different approaches of the evaluation and to develop skills in preparing and using different evaluation tools in teaching of Social Science.
+Develop an appreciation of the role and significance of Social Science in Nation and Social reconstruction.
+Develop an understanding of interrelationship between different areas, History, Geography, Civics, Economics and Sociology in the context of development of Nation and Society.
+Develop understanding and skills using different strategies for teaching social science at school stage.
+Develop understanding of various strategies and the need to involve students in various group activities to promote co- operative learning.
+Develop understanding of the concept and practice of different approaches of the evaluation and to develop skills in preparing and using different evaluation tools in teaching of Social Science.
 Develop the skills of using local environment, community resources and other instructional inputs in the teaching of Social Science.